 If an accurate price is not provided the application will not be processed.
+The Inspector-General Water Compliance (IGWC) also regularly reviews abnormal water prices as part of their Commonwealth powers.

 Why do I need to provide a reason for a trade price of \$0?